perish5/Diwali_Sales_Analysis/README.md

-In this project following are done:
+In this project Diwali sales are analyze :
 A. Basic Checks of Data
   1. Check is there any null value available
   2. IF exist then remove the null values